dvdgitman/DevOPS-Project/README.md

 1 - install docker on the app servers
 2 - start docker service
 3 - #disable SElinux#
-4 - pull and run dockerfile from dockerhub
+4 - pull and run dockerfile from dockerhub.